cooleyky/qartod_testing/README.md

            login <YOUR-OOI-API-USERNAME>
            password <YOUR-API-TOKEN>

-If you have access to Dev-1 and intend to work with data from that server as well, you will need another similar entry with the server web address in place of ooinet.oceanobservatories.org.
+If you have access to the development platform and intend to work with data from that server as well, you will need another similar entry with the server web address in place of ooinet.oceanobservatories.org.
 More detailed information on setting up this file can be found here: https://github.com/oceanobservatories/ooi-data-explorations/tree/master/python#access-credentials

 ### Working from a branch in your forked repository
 Whether you're planning on just trying out the included notebooks in this repository or adding a feature that you will want to push to this project later, working within a uniquely-named branch on your fork will save you from headache and confusion down the road.
 This can be done from either the terminal or in the GitHub Desktop program.
 I've found that the most useful branch names are brief, descriptive names of the feature I want to add or change, or I will use an overall goal for working with this respository.